olexandr-konovalov/gnu/README.md

 ### Local installation

-To use the package locally, first you have to install the GAP system.

-The package is installed in the same way like other GAP packages.
+To use the package locally, first you have to install the GAP system using the source distrubution from http://www.gap-system.org/Releases/.
+Please ensure that you build packages as described there as well.
+After that, the Gnu package could be installed in the same way like other GAP packages that do not require compilation.
 It is suggested to install it as a custom package in the `.gap/pkg` subdirectory of your home directory instead of placing it into the `gap4rN/pkg` directory of your GAP installation.
 Since the package is regularly updated with new data, you may use git to clone it and subsequently pull changes from the main repository.
 To do this, change to the `.gap/pkg` directory and call
 ```
 git clone https://github.com/alex-konovalov/gnu.git
 ```